airspeed-velocity/asv/docs/source/dev.rst

           For non-parametrized benchmarks, ``[]``.

+        - ``version``: string, **benchmark suite version** for that benchmark (hash of benchmark source by default; see :ref:`benchmark-versioning`).
+          Not the project release version and not a global results-API field.
-        - ``version``: string, a benchmark version identifier.
-Results whose version is not equal to the current version of the benchmark are ignored.
+          Results whose version is not equal to the current benchmark version are ignored.
 If the value is missing, no version comparisons are done (backward compatibility).

         - ``started_at``: Javascript timestamp indicating start time of latest